konsulting/laravel-maintenance-mode/README.md

 ```

 ### Middleware
-The file driver is compatible with Laravel's existing maintenance mode middleware when using the default configuration values provided.
+The file driver is compatible with Laravel's existing maintenance mode middleware when using the default configuration values.

 To use a different driver or a different file path, add the provided `CheckForMaintenanceMode` middleware to `app/Http/Kernel.php`.